jkmin687/SePurity-Vendor-Risk-Assessment-Project/README.md

 # SePurity Vendor Risk Management Project

-This project is designed to simulate a **Third-Party Vendor Risk Management (VRM) assessment** for **SePurity, Inc.**, a fictional SaaS cybersecurity company I made for the purposes of this project.
+I made this project to simulate a **Third-Party Vendor Risk Management (VRM) assessment** for **SePurity, Inc.**, a fictional SaaS cybersecurity company for the purposes of this project.
 I created it as a self-driven portfolio project to demonstrate my skills and passion in Governance, Risk, and Compliance (GRC) and to practice documenting realistic vendor risk scenarios.

 ---